atlanmod/eel/README.md

-# SLE Artifact Evaluation
+# Energy Estimation Language: EEL

-## Content of the Archive
+## Content of the Repository

 ### Engine